 The index was developed by the Environmental Protection Agency for reporting daily air quality of any city or country.

-Pakistan’s Lahore and India's Delhi occupied followed Dhaka with individual scores of 255 and 229 respectively, according to data obtained from AirVisual, a mobile application that shows real-time air pollution index of any city.
+China’s Beijing and Pakistan’s Lahore occupied the second and third place with individual scores of 209 and 199 respectively, according to data obtained from AirVisual, a mobile application that shows real-time air pollution index of any city.

 Bangladesh, one of the most densely-populated countries in the world, has been struggling with air pollution for a long time while Dhaka has continued to rank among the most polluted cities.